tsteifer/homepage/content/home/about_n.md

 widget = "blank"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = false # Activate this widget? true/false weight = 17  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true # Activate this widget? true/false weight = 9  # Order that this section will appear.

-title = ""
+title = "About me"
 subtitle = ""

 [design]